aniket30i/lseg-log-monitor/README.md

 - 🔍 **File upload** for `.log` files in a structured format.
 - 🧠 **Parsing and evaluation** of each job based on PID and duration.
 - ⚠️ Categorization of jobs into:
-  - `"OK"` — if completed within 5 minutes.
   - `"WARNING"` — if between 5–10 minutes.
   - `"ERROR"` — if longer than 10 minutes or incomplete.
 - 🪟 **Virtualized list** rendering for performance (even with large files).